exeter-ecml/exeter-ecml.github.io/_papers/0158-training-versatile-learned-optimizers-by-scaling-up.md

 a wide variety of optimization tasks, our optimizer not only exhibits compelling performance, but optimizes in interesting and unexpected ways.
 It requires no hyperparameter tuning, instead automatically adapting to the specifics of the problem being optimized.
-We open source our learned optimizer, meta-training code, the associated train and test data, and an extensive optimizer benchmark suite with baselines at this http URL.
 "

 who_suggested: George De Ath